Denmark annual company accounts

 Settlement of companies in Denmark

 Operating companies in Denmark involves accounting for income tax on the total income (including income from property and capital).
-A tax return must be filed within 6 months of the end of the tax year.
+A tax return must be filed within 6 months of the end of the financial year.

 What are the accounts of the individual companies?

-- Limited liability company (Anpartsselskab - ApS) and joint-stock company (Aktieselskab - A/S) - settlement for taxation of shareholders' income or dividends.
+1. Limited liability company (Anpartsselskab - ApS) and joint-stock company (Aktieselskab - A/S) - settlement for taxation of shareholders' income or dividends.

-- Limited liability company (Ivoerksietterselskab - IVS) - settlement is related to taxation according to company law, to which the owners of a limited liability company are not subject.
+2. Limited liability company (Ivoerksietterselskab - IVS) - settlement is related to taxation according to company law, to which the owners of a limited liability company are not subject.

-- General partnership (Interesselskab - I/S) - settlement depends on the form of taxation chosen.
+3. General partnership (Interesselskab - I/S) - settlement depends on the form of taxation chosen.
 Three forms are left to the taxpayer's choice:

-- taxation of profit as personal income, as in the case of employed persons;
+• taxation of profit as personal income, as in the case of employed persons;

-- taxation in accordance with the Share Capital Act (Kapitalafkastordning), whereby part of the company's profit may be transferred to personal income and part to capital income;
+• taxation in accordance with the Share Capital Act (Kapitalafkastordning), whereby part of the company's profit may be transferred to personal income and part to capital income;

-- taxation in accordance with the Enterprise Act (Virksomhedsordning), according to which it is possible to deduct costs from credit interest as well as allowing profits from the company to be retained in the form of bank savings.
+• taxation in accordance with the Enterprise Act (Virksomhedsordning), according to which it is possible to deduct costs from credit interest as well as allowing profits from the company to be retained in the form of bank savings.

 Accounting for Danish companies - the necessary documents